karayabin/universe-snapshot/universe/Ling/Light_UserNotifications/doc/api/Ling/Light_UserNotifications/Api/Generated/Classes/UserNotificationApi/deleteUserNotificationByIds.md

-Deletes the userNotification rows identified by the given ids.
+Deletes the user notification rows identified by the given ids.